Thomas-Walker-Lynch/DA2X/doc/context.md

 # Intro

-  Our goal here is to identify techniques for implementing ‘sequences’ while using the C language.
+  Our goal here is to identify techniques for implementing in the C language function like entities that we call 'sequences’.
 The C language is one step away from assembly, and thus only two steps away from the processor hardware.
-Hopefully this will make the implications of the method to processor hardware more clear than did the Common Lisp code of the prior chapters.
+Hopefully this will make the implications for processor hardware more clear than when we used the Common Lisp code in prior chapters.

 # Allocation, Deallocation, Reading, Writing, and Copying

-  An allocation of memory is a place where we may place data.
-Allocation is an abstract concept analogous to a physical memory device.
-Like memory, we may write data to an allocation, and then later read it back.
+  A memory allocation of is a place to put data.
+An allocation is in an a sense an abstraction of physical memory device.
+Like for memory, an allocation has a fixed size, and data may be written to it and then later read it back.

   Data refers to the values of the bits found in an allocation.
-All data used in a computer is either copied from a source allocation to a destination allocation, or it is clobbered.
+All data used in a computer is copied from a source allocation to a destination allocation.
+The data at the source is not affected, while the formerly at the destination is clobbered.
+There are no additional data movement operations.
+The terms ‘read’ and ‘write’ simply focus on what is happening at one or the other ends of the copy, but do not change what is happending at the other end.

-  In software the terms ‘read’ and ‘write’ describe the two ends of a copy operation.
-When we say that an allocation is written, we had to get the data for the write by reading it from somewhere.
-Similarly when we say data was read, that statement only has meaning if the data was also written somewhere.
-Thus, there are only two two data movement operations in software, that of copying data and that of clobbering data.

 # Persistence